Izenda7Series/docs/dev/mvc_core_setup_guide.rst

    Users and Tenants

-In integrated mode, authentication is handled by the MVC 5 application, not Izenda.
+In integrated mode, authentication is handled by the MVC Core application, not Izenda.
 In this starter kit, the Izenda backend will get a token via the ``UserIntegrationConfig.GetAccessToken`` method.
 You must implement your own code logic to provide this token containing the authenticated user’s information.
 To ensure security, each request to the Izenda API service will call back to MVC application to validate the token it received from the originating request.
 You must provide this validation logic in your app inside the ``UserIntegrationConfig.ValidateToken`` method.
 The diagram below illustrates the token retrieval and validation process in fully integrated mode:

 .. figure:: /_static/images/mvc_authentication_sequence_diagram.png
    :width: 500px

    Authentication Sequence Diagram

-To customize the authentication logic, we must modify some existing classes in the ASP.NET MVC 5 application template.
+To customize the authentication logic, we must modify some existing classes in the ASP.NET MVC Core application template.
 The table below lists all the modified classes:

 .. list-table::
    :widths: 30 20 5 45